[Must-see for beginners] Mock basics and usage guide ※PHP, Mockery

 So, I would like to list some of the mocking patterns I have actually encountered (most of which are not directly described in the official mockery documentation)

-One thing to note is that in order to use mocks during testing, it seems that DI (dependency injection) must be done properly
+One thing to note is that in order to use mocks during testing, it seems that proper dependency injection (DI) must be in place

 1. I want to return the return value of a mocked method as an object that inherits some class